Sfatul Țării: Deteriorating security situation

 The Revolution brought chaos in Russia, and some detachments of Bolshevik soldiers were reported to be wreaking havoc in Bessarabia.
 The Council of Directors sent a mission to Iași (the temporary capital of Romania) to ask the Entente for military help against the Bolsheviks.
-The Entente unsuccessfully sent some Serbian and Czechoslovakian troops, but some squads of Romanian Transylvanians and Bukovinians, organized in Kiev, were sent to Bessarabia, and they resisted the Bolsheviks at the Chișinău train station.
+The Entente sent some Serbian and Czechoslovakian troops to no avail, but some squads of Romanian Transylvanians and Bukovinians, organized in Kiev, were sent to Bessarabia, and they resisted the Bolsheviks at the Chișinău train station.

-The hardest work for the new Republic was the armed forces, the need for which was imminent.
+The hardest work for the new Republic was the pressing need for organization of the armed forces.
 Unfortunately, Major Teodor Cojocaru soon became ill and was hospitalized.
-Lieutenant Gherman Pîntea was named Director General for Armed Forces, but a few precious days were lost.
+Lieutenant Gherman Pîntea was named Director General for Armed Forces.
 Pîntea managed to organize several well disciplined Moldavian military units led by qualified Bessarabian officers.